open-pay/slate/source/includes/en/errors.md

 ###General
 Code    | HTTP Error |Cause
 --------- | ----------- | --------
-1000 | 500 Internal Server Error | An internal error occurred on the Bancomer server 1001 | 400 Bad Request | The format of the request is not JSON, the fields do not have the correct format, or the request does not have fields that are required.
+1000 | 500 Internal Server Error | An internal error occurred on the Bbva server 1001 | 400 Bad Request | The format of the request is not JSON, the fields do not have the correct format, or the request does not have fields that are required.
 1002 | 401 Unauthorized | The call is not authenticated or the authentication is incorrect.
 1003 | 422 Unprocessable Entity | The operation could not be completed because the value of one or more of the parameters is incorrect.
 1004 | 503 Service Unavailable | A necessary for processing the transaction service is unavailable.
 1005 | 404 Not Found | One of the resources requested does not exist.
 1006 | 409 Conflict | A transaction with the same order ID already exists.
-1007 | 402 Payment Required | The transfer of funds from a bank account or card to the Bancomer account was not accepted.
+1007 | 402 Payment Required | The transfer of funds from a bank account or card to the Bbva account was not accepted.
 1008 | 423 Locked | One of the accounts required in the request is deactivated.
 1009 | 413 Request Entity too large | The request body is too large.